interstar/cardigan-bay/bedrock/CodeExamples.md

 ### Evaluation in the Browser

+You can run code in the browser in two ways.

+1) To evaluate small Clojure expressions, for example to do simple ad hoc calculations you can just type them into the [[TheNavBar]] and press the [Run It] button.
+The result will be printed to [[TheTranscript]]
-At the moment there is a particular Workspace card into which the viewer can type Clojure code and have it evaluated.
-Full details are on  [[WorkspaceExample]]

-There is also [[GraphingExample]] which shows you how to implement a simple "graphing calculator" using a workspace.
+2) There is a Workspace card into which you can type longer Clojure code and have it run.
+Full details are on  [[WorkspaceExample]].
+You can also look at the  [[GraphingExample]] which shows you how to implement a simple "graphing calculator" using a workspace.

 ----
 ### Evaluation on the Server